Cummings/Hillel Program for Holocaust and Genocide Education at Tufts University

 Joyce and Bill, both practicing Christians, feel very strongly that genocide studies should be issues of intense global concern, rather than being specific to any one group.
 Although their original proposal to Tufts University was for sponsorship of a program for Holocaust education, it since became apparent the scope should be much larger to include content about all forms of prejudice and intolerance.

-In the summers of 2010 and 2011, IWJ sponsored interfaith groups of Tufts students to visit Agahozo-Shalom Youth Village outside Kigali, in eastern Rwanda.
+Each June since 2010, IWJ has sponsored interfaith groups of Tufts students to visit Agahozo-Shalom Youth Village outside Kigali, in eastern Rwanda.
 Inspired by Israeli youth villages that took in Holocaust orphans, Agahozo-Shalom houses more than 400 students, many of whom are orphans of the Rwandan genocide, who live there for three years while attending high school.
 Agahozo means "a place where tears are dried."

 After each program, many of the participating students wrote moving personal letters describing their first-hand experiences at this large settlement.
 Read a selection of the letters written after the 2010 program as well as excerpts from the letters sent following the 2011 program.